labhai/DICOM-Anonymization/README.md

 ### Why Anonymization Is Necessary
 - **Header Anonymization**
   DICOM headers contain patient identifiers and quasi-identifiers such as names, IDs, dates, and institution information.
-If left anonymized, these fields can enable re-identification, especially when data are shared across institutions or combined with external records.
+If not properly anonymized, these fields can enable re-identification, especially when data are shared across institutions or combined with external records.
 Therefore, anonymizing DICOM header metadata is essential before any data sharing or secondary use.

 - **Facial Information Defacing**
   Head CT and brain MRI images may include facial structures that can reveal a person’s identity, even when all header information has been removed.
 With advances in 3D reconstruction and facial recognition, such images pose a growing privacy risk.
 As a result, pixel-level facial defacing is required to ensure robust protection of patient privacy.